T4533N/pubchat-cli/readme.md

 ## Pros

+1. Get messages sent from GUI
-1. You can act like a hacker xD
+2. You can act like a hacker xD

 ## Cons